Chehalis River Basin Flood Authority: Chehalis Basin Strategy

 The Chehalis Basin Strategy began in 2014 and is an organized partnership of county governments within the Chehalis River basin, various other regional governments, and the Washington Department of Fish and Wildlife (WDFW).
 The partnership also includes associations with Native American tribes, environmental groups, scientists, and local citizens.
 The purpose of the CBS is to propose and research a combination of plans along the Chehalis River to mitigate flooding and to restore aquatic habitat, particularly for local Chinook salmon.
 The CBS is under the administration of the Office of Chehalis Basin (OCB).

-Aquatic Species Restoration Plan
+Aquatic Species Restoration Program

-Several undertakings are part of the Aquatic Species Restoration Plan (ASRP), a main sub-program of the CBS and a focus under the WDFW that began in 2019.
+Several undertakings are part of the Aquatic Species Restoration Program (ASRP), a main sub-program of the CBS and a focus under the WDFW that began in 2019.
 The project is more expansive in scope, focusing on restoring larger portions and sections of the basin, using natural remedies that increase and protect native habitats while providing long-term stability, such as against climate change, in the ecosystem.
 An official, ten-year plan was released in 2021.
 As of 2025, the ASRP has funded projects with partners in the amount of $28 million which has helped restore 300 acre and 12 mi of floodplain and waterway habitats, respectively.
 Efforts have also led to an additional 100 mi of the Chehalis River watershed to be reopened to native fish species.